-In 2021 KYS was awarded the Dyslexia Friendly Quality Mark (DFQM), which is confirmation that KYS is following best practice in supporting young people with dyslexia and other neuro-diverse conditions.
+In 2021 KYS was awarded the Dyslexia Friendly Quality Mark (DFQM), which is confirmation that KYS is following best practice in supporting rangatahi with dyslexia and other neuro-diverse conditions.

 The Dyslexia-Friendly Quality Mark™